docker-archive/classicswarm/docs/swarm_at_scale.md

     Be sure to replace <interlock-public-ip> with the public IP address of your `interlock` node.
 You can find the `interlock` node's Public IP by selecting your `interlock` EC2 Instance from within the AWS EC2 console.

-2. Verify the mapping worked with a ping command from your web browsers machine
+2. Verify the mapping worked with a ping command from your web browsers machine:

         C:\Users\nigelpoulton>ping votingapp.local
         Pinging votingapp.local [54.183.164.230] with 32 bytes of data: